Ameya-Shinde/Simple-Assembly-Language/README.md

 # Functionality
 ### MV (REG_Name),#(int REG_Value)
-a.
 The MV command is used to create a new Register